tomswinburne/pafi/README.md

   manager.close()
 ```
 This will return a `*.csv` file with data readable by `pandas`.
 Can easily collate multiple runs.

+## Plotting Results
-We can then plot in python:
+We can load in multiple `csv` files from some run then plot in python:
 ```python
 import matplotlib.pyplot as plt from glob import glob